-Since the second world war, psychology has undergone several scientific movements from behaviourism, to cognitive psychology and finally to neuroscience.
-In this fascinating biography, Corballis recounts his career as a researcher who played a part of these monumental changes in psychology.
-Beginning with his boarding-school education in New Zealand, Corballis goes on to recount his gaining of a PhD and behavioural research into mirror-image discriminations in pigeons, the uprising of the "cognitive revolution" amidst 1960s counterculture and his switch to become a cognitive psychologist, his research into brain asymmetry and the evolution of language and its origin of manual gestures, and the development of mental time travel in animals.
+Since the Second World War, psychology has undergone several scientific movements, from behaviourism to cognitive psychology and finally to neuroscience.
+In this fascinating biography, Corballis recounts his career as a researcher who played a part in these monumental changes in psychology.
+Beginning with his boarding-school education in New Zealand, Corballis goes on to recount his PhD studies and behavioural research into mirror-image discriminations in pigeons, the uprising of the "cognitive revolution" amidst 1960s counterculture and his switch to become a cognitive psychologist, his research into brain asymmetry and the evolution of language and its origin of manual gestures, and the development of mental time travel in animals.

 - Growing Up

 - Gestures, Gestures

 "Michael Corballis is among the world’s deepest and most creative cognitive scientists, and he illuminates every subject he takes on with insight, wit, and charm.
 We’re fortunate that he has stepped back to and applied these gifts to the science of mind." —Steven Pinker, Johnstone Professor of Psychology, Harvard University, and the author of How the Mind Works.